 One important source of the earth’s biological diversity is supported by aquatic habitats (Dudgeon and Strayer, 2025).
 They contribute significantly to the biological diversity earth and serve as important reservoirs.
 Across different aquatic ecosystems inland freshwater bodies like ponds, lakes, dams etc play a significant role in preserving our natural heritage.
-Inland freshwater bodies have been extensively used by civilization throughout the ages, so few, if any, still exist in their native state.
-Environmental conditions and biological variety of freshwater bodies are necessary for maintaining the health of an aquatic ecosystem (Wang, 2024).
+Inland freshwater bodies have been extensively used by civilization throughout the ages, so few, if any, still exist in their native state (Janse et al., 2015; Sadeghinezhad et al., 2021; Radkhah et al., 2022a; Radkhah and Eagderi, 2022).
+Environmental conditions and biological variety of freshwater bodies are necessary for maintaining the health of an aquatic ecosystem (Radkhah and Eagderi, 2022, Wang, 2024).
 The diversity and population dynamics of water bodies is regulated by its physical, chemical and biological attributes.
 Only a single factor is not responsible for the aquatic biodiversity, but all these physical, chemical and biological properties are dependent on each other and conjointly influence the biodiversity of aquatic ecosystems.
 Thus, it becomes essential for the biodiversity studies of water bodies to record their physical and chemical properties.
 So, that the relationship between the hydrochemistry and aquatic biodiversity is disclosed.
 In addition, it becomes easy for us to determine the threshold of the physico-chemical properties within which the aquatic biodiversity flourishes.
-Environmental conditions of aquatic ecosystems, like dissolved oxygen, water pH, and water temperature across different seasons affect the diversity and distribution of aquatic biodiversity (Prakash, 2021).
+Environmental conditions of aquatic ecosystems, like dissolved oxygen, water pH, and water temperature across different seasons affect the diversity and distribution of aquatic biodiversity (Prakash, 2021; Radkhah and Eagderi, 2022).
 India has been also known by its diverse environmental conditions.
 Each region has its own environmental parameters in terms of aquatic habitats, which vary from place to place.
 This varied seasons and seasonal parameters result in the varied water physico-chemical across the year.
 Thus, variation in the physico-chemical properties of the water provides chance for different aquatic fauna including fish to survive.

-Fish are the first known vertebrates, and they can only be found in water (Robertson, 1957).
+Fish are the first known vertebrates, and they can only be found in water (Radkhah et al., 2021; 2022b).
+Robertson, 1957).
 The environmental conditions of the aquatic ecosystems play a vital role in maintaining the aquatic biodiversity.
 According to research, out of the 54000 vertebrate species that exist worldwide, over 35000 are fish species that are found in various aquatic habitats.
 There are over 450 families of freshwater fish worldwide (Mikkola, 2024).
-Due to its abundance in biodiversity, India is recognised as a mega diversity country.
-India, one of the countries with high levels of biodiversity, is ranked tenth in the world for freshwater megabiodiversity (Mittermeier , et.al., 1998).
+Due to its abundance in biodiversity, India is recognized as a mega diversity country.
+India, one of the countries with high levels of biodiversity, is ranked tenth in the world for freshwater megabiodiversity (Mittermeier, et.al., 1998).
 The diversity of fish species in India is mostly a result of the changing aquatic environment (Ghosh and Roy, 2022).
 Since the dams, reservoirs, lakes, and ponds in various rural and urban locations serve as spawning grounds for inland fresh water fish (Abbasov, et.al., 2022).
 There have been numerous reports of fishing in India's rural dams, reservoirs, lakes, and ponds.
 Fishes and other aquatic fauna have specific ecological requirements from their water bodies, which are fulfilled by the water bodies.
-This is the reason that some fish species or other aquatic fauna shows there presence in a specific season.
+This is the reason that some fish species or other aquatic fauna shows their presence in a specific season.
 Because, this season fulfills all the ecological requirements of the fish and other aquatic fauna in that season respectively.
 Thus, examining the diversity and dynamics of fish species with reference to the physico-chemical properties will help basic fundamental of ecology.
 Research into the variety and ecological relationships of various fish assemblages is essential for the scientific community nationwide.
 The present study deals with the ecological relationship between water bodies and its fish diversity in Chhattisgarh of Central India.